What Should I Do With My Leaking Water Heater

 Repair The Unit On Your Own Or Call For A Plumber

 After assessing the location of the leak and the degree of damage, you can now know if it needs professional help or not.
-For minor damages such as loose drain valves, it can be easily fixed on your own.
+For minor damages such as loose drain valves, they can be easily fixed on your own.
 If persistent or major leaks occurred, it is most recommended to call for a professional plumber or replace the unit with a new one, especially if the heater is old or dilapidated.

 Therefore, if there is suspected leaking of your water heaters at home, it is important to assess it quickly to prevent bigger problems later on.
 If you need further assistance with your leaking water heater, call Shaul’s at 778-397-4850 or schedule an appointment with us through our website.